 The Graduate School requires international students to submit a Certificate of Finances (COF) form (found in Downloadable Forms in the Graduate Schools Application).
 You do not need to submit this form at the time of your application.
 The Plant Biology Office will provide the Graduate School with this required information.

 Be aware that your application cannot be evaluated by our Graduate Studies Committee until you have sent your application fee to the Graduate School; currently, the fee is $75.00 for domestic students and $100.00 for international students.
 We are unable to waive this fee for anyone due to University regulations!

 The Graduate School's Office of Graduate Admissions has a yearly application deadline for admission and financial support of January 1.
 However, the Graduate School is receiving so many applications now, some of the materials are not getting to our department in time to be considered for acceptance for the Fall semester.
-Therefore, the Plant Biology Department requests that you submit your Application and supporting documents to the Graduate School by December 15 at the latest, and earlier if possible.
+Therefore, the Plant Biology Department requests that you submit your Application and supporting documents to the Graduate School by December 1 or the first Monday thereafter, at the latest, and earlier if possible.
 This ensures that you will get full consideration for interviews, funding sources and admission.